ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 Push data to remote
 ---

-If you are working on your local project and committed your changes to a branch you want to bring to the remote repository now, the general Git command format is `git push <remote> <remote-branch-name>`.
+If you are working on your local project and committed your changes to a branch you want to bring to the remote repository now; the general Git command format is `git push <remote> <remote-branch-name>`.
 This will push the contents of the local branch, your current working copy, into the `<remote-branch-name>` on the remote repository.

 Assuming you worked on a branch named *lazyload* and are currently on that local branch, your command is `git push origin lazyload`.

 As already mentioned, remote repositories do not have working copies or staging areas and no humans who will resolve merge conflicts.
-Therefore, if you push to a remote and Git can not merge with a simple *fast-forward*, the push will be rejected by Git.
+Therefore, if you push to a remote and Git can not merge with a simple *fast-forward*, Git will reject the push.
 The situation needs to be fixed by pulling down the changes from the remote and then trying to push again.

 The local branch names and the remote branch names are not related in Git.
 Even though they share the same name, Git doesn´t know that they logically represent the same piece of work.
-Therefore in each push you have to tell Git to what branch on the remote you want to push.
+Therefore in each push, you have to tell Git to what branch on the remote you want to push.
 You can configure each local branch of your Git to *track* its remote counterpart.
 Once you have done it for a branch, you can push and pull against the remote just by typing `git push` and `git pull` without further specifying the remote and remote branch name.

 Specify the tracking with `git push -u origin lazyload` or, generally `git push -u <remote> <remote-branch-name>`.

 `-u` (alternatively `--set-upstream`) is the option which will set up the tracking relationship between your current local branch and the remote branch.
 You only need to do it once per local branch.

-A very specific case of pushing is to remove a branch from the remote, as the removing of local branch doesn´t remove the branch on the remote.
+A particular case of pushing is to remove a branch from the remote, as the removing of the local branch doesn´t remove the branch on the remote.
 The command goes `git push origin --delete <remote-branch-name>`.

 Pull data from remote
 ---

-If you want to get the latest changes, e.g. from the *lazyload* branch on the remote repository, into your local branch, call `git pull origin lazyload` or, in general `git pull <remote> <remote-branch-name>`.
+If you want to get the latest changes, e.g. from the *lazyload* branch on the remote repository, into your local branch, call `git pull origin lazyload` or, in general, `git pull <remote> <remote-branch-name>`.

 Git will automatically merge the remote changes into your local branch.
-In case of a merge conflict, resolve the conflict marker in your local branch, stage and commit your change and push then to the remote.
+In case of a merge conflict, resolve the conflict marker in your local branch, stage, commit your change and push to the remote.

 The big picture
 ---